 It is believed that Charles and Joan also had a private meeting where Joan told him a secret message that has never been revealed.

 After tests and discussions, Charles decided to take the young girl seriously.
 He agreed to let her lead his army against the English soldiers who had seized the city of Orléans.

-A suit of armour was made for Joan.
-A special war banner was created for her.
+A suit of armour and a war banner were made for Joan.
 The banner was decorated with the words "Jesus, Maria" in large, golden letters.
 Joan also carried a sword but declared that she would never use it, preferring to hold her banner on the battle field.
 She said: